samsquire/ideas4/README.md

 # 119. Read/write Ticks

-You don't need to worry of thread safety is everybody else is reading while you're writing and everybody is writing while you're writing.
+You don't need to worry of thread safety is everybody else is reading while you're writing and everybody is writing sequentially while you're writing.

 This approach uses a RingBuffer to communicate READ/WRITE tick.
 Threads dequeue from the RingBuffer, when every thread has dequeued from the RingBuffer, a new event is placed on the RingBuffer for the next cycle which is a READ if the last was a WRITE or WRITE if the last cycle was a READ.